“An open heart is an open mind” – Dalai Lama

 Every yogi in Yogaville liked yoga a lot….

-But the Grinch, who lived just north of Yogaville, did not!
+But the Grinch, who lived just west of Yogaville, did not!

 The Grinch hated yoga!
 The whole yoga culture!